immich-app/immich/docs/docs/administration/system-settings.md

 - Previews - Used in the asset viewer.

-By default Immich creates 3 thumbnails for each asset, Blurred (thumbhash) , Small - thumbnails (webp) , and Large - previews (jpeg/webp), using these settings you can change the quality for the thumbnails and previews files that are created.
+By default Immich creates 3 thumbnails for each asset, Blurred (thumbhash) , Small - thumbnails (jpeg/webp) , and Large - previews (jpeg/webp), using these settings you can change the quality for the thumbnails and previews files that are created.

 **Thumbnail format**
 Allows you to choose the type of format you want for the Thumbnail images, Webp produces smaller files than jpeg, but is slower to encode.